freshweb/alfresco-solr-current-checker/README.md

 # Alfresco SOLR current checker

-This project checks peridically the `current` status of a SOLR Core.
+This project checks periodically the `current` status of a SOLR Core.

 It can be used to verify that no ongoing indexing process (Metadata, Content, ACL, Cascade) are being executed in Alfresco Search Services.